alejomaar/mlflow_on_aws/README.md

 ## 🎈 Usage <a name="usage"></a>

-- `run notebooks` - Each notebook propose a different approach for predict housing prices on California dataset, I recommend you run all notebooks for check out all the mage.
+- `Run Notebooks`: Each notebook presents a different approach to predict housing prices on the California dataset.
+It is recommended to run all the notebooks to explore the different models and compare their results.
-- `experiment` - Change the parameters in your experiments, you could add more images, export more artifacts and of course apply more feature engineering for archiving better results.
+- `Experiment`: Modify the parameters in your experiments.
+You can add more visualizations, export additional artifacts, and apply different feature engineering techniques to achieve better results.

 ## ✍️ Authors <a name = "authors"></a>